Takasue's daughter

 Sugawara no Takasue no musume (菅原孝標女), also known as Takasue's Daughter and Lady Sarashina, was a Japanese noble woman, poet, and author best known for writing the Sarashina Nikki, a Heian period travel diary recording her life and travels from her teenage years to her fifties.
 She is also attributed by some scholars as the author of Hamamatsu Chūnagon Monogatari and Yoru no Nezame.
 Her personal name is unknown.

 Name

-"Sugawara no Takasue no musume" means a daughter of Sugawara no Takasue.
+"Sugawara no Takasue no musume" is literally translated as "daughter of Sugawara no Takasue".
 In ancient Japanese society, women's personal names were generally not recorded in genealogical records.
 British scholar Ivan Morris, a translator of her diary, referred to her as Lady Sarashina.

 Her surname distinguishes her as a direct descendant of Sugawara no Michizane, a prominent statesman, scholar, and poet of the Heian period.

 In the Heian period, there was a cultural practice of avoiding the use of personal names, as people feared someone could control them by a message sent to their true name with the power of kotodama.
 The general belief was nobody could control a person with the power of kotodama unless their true name had been revealed.
 Therefore, the true names of Heian women writers were not disclosed even in their own writing.